Placenta Accreta Program

 - Prior surgery of the uterus, including myomectomy or dilation and curettage (D&C)

-Placenta accreta can be difficult to detect, so it cannot always be diagnosed.
-However, these risk factors raise suspicion that placenta accreta is present.
+Placenta accreta can be difficult to detect, so it is not always diagnosed prior to delivery.
+However, these risk factors raise suspicion that placenta accreta may be present and can assist us in appropriately preparing for delivery.

-The most important element for treatment of placenta accreta is advanced planning with a group of experienced specialists in a hospital with high surgical volumes.
-The Division of Maternal Fetal Medicine at Mass General created the Placenta Accreta Program, bringing together a multidisciplinary team of specialists to provide coordinated care and plan for the best possible outcomes for women with placenta accreta and related placental complications.
+The most important element for treatment of placenta accreta spectrum and for all anticipated complex delivery is advanced planning with a group of experienced specialists in a hospital with high surgical volumes.
+The Division of Maternal Fetal Medicine at Mass General has brought together a remarkable multidisciplinary team of expert specialists and surgeons to provide coordinated care and plan for the best possible outcomes for women who require a higher level of operative planning.

-Women with placenta accreta often need to deliver early due to complications associated with the disorder, so a planned delivery is recommended.
-Most women will delivery between 34 and 36 weeks.
-A specialized neonatal intensive care team will also attend to care for your baby after delivery.
+Women with placenta accreta in particular often need to deliver early due to complications associated with the disorder, so a planned delivery may be recommended, usually between 34 and 36 weeks.
+A specialized neonatal intensive care team will also attend to care for the baby after delivery.
+Women with other potential surgical risks may be advised to deliver when they are full term to avoid certain neonatal complications.
+The team will carefully individualize a surgical plan in each case tailored for the mother-baby pair.

 Importance of a Coordinated Team

-A coordinated team effort is important because it helps prevent associated surgical complications, such as bladder injuries and hemorrhaging.
-Outcomes for patients with placenta accreta drastically improve when delivery is planned and all necessary resources are available for both the patient and her providers.
+A coordinated team effort is important because it helps prevent associated surgical complications, such as hemorrhage and/or injury to the nearby organs such as the bladder.
+Outcomes for patients anticipating a complicated surgical delivery drastically improve with advanced planning and with all necessary resources are available for both the patient and her providers.

 Multidisciplinary Treatment Team